 - Posting of the article on the author(s) personal website, provided that the website is non-commercial;

-- Posting of the article on the internet as part of a non-commercial open access institutional repository or other non-commercial open access publication site affiliated with the author(s)'s place of employment (e.g., a Phrenology professor at the Vermont State University can have her article appear in the Vermont State University's Department of Phrenology online publication series); and
+- Posting of the article on the internet as part of a non-commercial open access institutional repository or other non-commercial open access publication site affiliated with the author(s)'s place of employment (e.g., a History professor can have her article appear in an online UVM archives exhibit); and

 - Posting of the article on a non-commercial course website for a course being taught by the author at the university or college employing the author.